Why take DHEA for menopause?

 A major concern about DHEA for our Chief Medical Officer, is the very limited number of studies we have on its effects and side effects.
 Worse, a Cochrane Review (a cumulative research study based on compiling results from many smaller studies) revealed that many of the existing studies on DHEA were so deeply flawed they couldn’t even be considered.

 Pros: The studies showed some women may have very mildly improved sexual function.

 Cons: Many women get their oral DHEA in the vitamin aisle at the grocery store or GNC.
 These are not pharmaceutical-grade medications, says Dr. Rebecca, while the studies were based on meds that are.
 So what you get OTC at the store is probably not going to be strong enough to do much good.
 Also, in most studies the drug didn’t improve participants’ feelings of health or well-being, nor did it show significant improvement of menopause symptoms.
-And finally, DHEA may have the same side effects as T, primarily acne and facial hair growth.
+And finally, DHEA for menopause may have the same side effects as T, primarily acne and facial hair growth.

 At this point, says Dr. Rebecca, there’s just not enough information to know if taking this orally is safe OR effective, let alone both.

 The vaginal DHEA suppository called Intrarosa is a good therapy for women with the atrophic changes of menopause.
 It turns into testosterone and estrogen in the vaginal cells.
 It is most helpful in women who have low T for a variety of reasons, but most commonly because they no longer have their ovaries.
 It is not really absorbed systemically, so it will not impact libido, except by making intercourse more comfortable.
 If you have normal postmenopausal ovaries, it may add no benefit over estrogen, and as it must be taken daily, it’s fairly expensive.

 Unfortunately, there’s just not a lot out there for women with Hypoactive Sexual Desire Disorder, says Dr. Rebecca.